On Subvarieties of Degenerations of Fano Varieties: Preliminary results

 \section{Preliminary results}

-To prove Theorem~\ref{maintheorem2}, we first show in the following lemma that there exists a subvariety of Grassmannian such that the family of linear subspaces parameterized by this subvariety is base-point-free.
+To prove Theorem~\ref{dim-thm}, we first show in the following proposition that there exists a subscheme of Grassmannian such that the family of linear subspaces parameterised by this subscheme is base-point-free.